-475 4 Results and discussion
+4. Results and discussion

-476 LSF buildings in the design, construction and operation phase is applied as a case study in this 477 research in two main cities of Iran, as a developing country i.e., Tehran and Mashhad.
-The data 478 for identifying the key risks was collected through a 3-months face to face interview with 479 engineers, designers, residents, employers and other related persons to designing, construction 480 and operation phase of LSF system.
-Overall, through information collected from interviews 481 and a comprehensive reviewing of literature, 29 risks (N=29) are extracted.
-In the next step, 30 questionnaires as defined in Table 1, was sent by hand or through an email to ask people's opinion and among them, 132 persons (representing about 60 percent of the sample frame) filled and returned the questionnaires.
-These132 interviewees earned 58 % of total scores of respondents' weight considering professional experience, job position and educational level.
+LSF buildings in the design, construction and operation phase are applied as a case study in this research in two main cities of Iran, as a developing country i.e. Tehran and Mashhad.
+The data for identifying the key risks was collected through a 3-months face to face interview with engineers, designers, residents, employers and other related persons to designing, construction and operation phase of LSF system.
+Overall, through information collected from interviews and a comprehensive reviewing of literature, 29 risks (N=29) are extracted.
+In the next step, 30 questionnaires as defined in Table 1 were sent by hand or through an email to ask people's opinion and among them, 132 persons (representing about 60% of the sample frame) filled and returned the questionnaires.
+These 132 interviewees earned 58 % of total scores of respondents' weight considering professional experience, job position and educational level.

-487 4.1 Identified risks
+4.1.
+Identified risks

 Table 2 lists the identified risks and other characteristics of each one (described in the following sections).
-Among them, DAC (Barnard, 2011, Celik and Kamali, 2018), RWF (Darcy and Mahendran, 2008, Yu, 2016), DEB (Khalifa, et al., 2020) and IG (Zeynalian, et al., 2013) were extracted from literatures.
+Among them, DAC (Barnard 2011; Celik and Kamali 2018), RWF (Darcy and Mahendran 2008; Yu 2016), DEB (Khalifa et al. 2020) and IG (Zeynalian, Trigunarsyah, and Ronagh 2013) were extracted from literatures.
 Note that we merged similar risk suggested by interviewees as one risk, for example different problems related to façade of LSF buildings were stated by some people and we represented all these issues as DFI risk.